 Do You Suspect You Got A ‘False Positive’ Result For Meth?
 Here’s What To Do

 The use of meth has become so rampart that nowadays employers are not hesitating to ask their employees or employees-to-be for drug tests.
 If you ever found yourself at the tail end of getting a drug test, that must have knocked the socks off you!
 And you’d not be alone, as many just like you probably had just as many questions as you, going through their minds about these drug tests and what they entail.
+This is especially true of patients who receive drug & alcohol addiction treatment at a drug rehab Orange County.

 You’ve also probably heard professional athletes decry false positive when they test positive for doping or other drug tests.
 This line of defense may seem desperate, but false positives do actually occur in these drug screening tests.